enasequence/ena-ftp-downloader/README.md

 2. The report file must contain the column headers

-3. The report file should contain at least one of the following file URL columns.
+3. The report file should contain at least one of the following file URL columns, depending on the download method.

+For FTP Downloads
 - fastq_ftp
 - submitted_ftp
 - sra_ftp

+For Aspera Downloads
+- fastq_aspera
+- submitted_aspera
+- sra_aspera

 4. Additionally, we recommend that when you generate the report file you include the support columns for whichever file type/s you want to download.
-Note that if these columns are not available in the report, the FTP Downloader will not be able to display progress bars and do file integrity checks.
+Note that if these columns are not available in the report, the File Downloader will not be able to display progress bars and do file integrity checks.
 - [format]_bytes : The length of the file in bytes.
 Allows the Downloader to track how much space is required for the download and to show the download progress for each file.
 - [format]_md5 : The MD5 checksum of the file.
 Allows the Downloader to calculate the MD5 checksum of the file after downloading it and compare it to the original MD5 to verify that the file has been downloaded without errors.